 This is my preferred method because it doesn’t require any special tools to remove it when you come back from your trip.

-- Grab a large C clamp from your tool stash.
+- Search for a large C clamp from your tool stash.

 - Find the wheel attached to your garage door that travels in the track when your garage opens.